The NSCA Bylaws outlines how the organization operates and is governed. The current bylaws have been amended and

 Section 2: Approval by the Board.
 Amendments duly placed on the agenda of a regularly scheduled meeting of the Board of Directors, in accordance with Section 1 of this Article, shall only be considered if there is at least a two-thirds (2/3) majority of the Board present at the Board meeting.
 Further, if such a two-thirds (2/3) quorum exists, a motion and a second for adoption of the amendment shall be required before the proposed amendment can be fully discussed and considered by the Board.
 In the event a two-thirds (2/3) quorum is not present or a motion and second for adoption are not forthcoming, consideration of the proposed amendment must be postponed until the subsequent regularly scheduled meeting of the Board of Directors at which a two-thirds (2/3) majority are present.
 If a two-thirds (2/3) quorum exists and a motion for adoption of the amendment is adopted by a two-thirds (2/3) vote of the entire board, the Board shall submit the Bylaw changes to the NSCA membership for a vote.

 Section 3: Ratification by the Membership.
-Any changes to the Bylaws of the NSCA, whether that change be a clarification, addition, deletion, or substitution, must be ratified by a majority vote of the NSCA membership voting, before said change is accepted and entered into the active Bylaws of the NSCA.
+Changes to the Bylaws of the NSCA dealing with minor grammar or clerical errors, not altering the principal meaning, may be changed by a two-thirds (2/3) vote of the Board of Directors, without ratification by the membership.
+Clarification, addition, deletion, or substitution, that would alter the principal meaning must be ratified by a majority vote of the NSCA membership voting, before said change is accepted and entered into the active Bylaws of the NSCA.